Luzanne-S/Interior/README.md

 # Built with

-HTML
+- HTML
-CSS
+- CSS
-Animate on Scroll
+- Animate on Scroll
-Bootstrap
+- Bootstrap
-Font Awesome
+- Font Awesome
-Google Fonts
+- Google Fonts
-Images from pexels and unsplash
+- Images from pexels and unsplash
-Google reCAPTCHA
+- reCAPTCHA

 # Live site